nramc/my-notes/docs/development/workstation-tools.md

 Tools helps developer to improve productivity and simplify running application or services smoothly, conveniently

+## Clean as You Code

+- [SonarLint](https://www.sonarsource.com/products/sonarlint/) Plugin for IDE: Detect bugs and code smells as early as possible while you code

 ## EnvFile: Manage Environment Variables

 - [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) allows you to set environment variables for your run